Skip to content

 1. General configuration

-• Reviewer identity visible to submitters: Choose if applicants can see who is reviewing their proposals (Yes/No)
+• Reviewer identity visible to applicants: whether applicants can see who is reviewing their proposals (Yes/No)

-• Reviews visible to submitters: Determine if applicants can view the reviews and feedback (Yes/No)
+• Reviews visible to applicants: whether applicants can read the reviews and feedback (Yes/No)

 Define available resources: